lililwavezlilil/Clone-Hero-x-RythymVerse-Song-Matcher/README.md

 3. Click on details and make sure you enable Allow User Scripts

-4. Add my custom Tampermonkey script
+4. Add my custom Tampermonkey script:

 • OPTION A (Recommended):
 Go to https://greasyfork.org/en/scripts/582682-rhythmverse-clone-hero-ownership-checker and click on Install this script.